BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 #### V1 normalization:

 \+ Although this variation was never planned to be tested, when i created the implementation independent tests for TDDBetter, I could actually run those exact tests on the Simple variation...
 What is really interesting to me, is that i thought my code was not testable.
 Because my classes had dependencies on other classes directly, and not on interfaces.
-But it was, in fact, testable...
+But it was, in fact, **testable**...

+\+ Super easy to normalize, fast, reliable.
+And i even had an idea to refactor.
+Refactoring was also super easy.
+I spent the majority of the time on writing the TDDBetter tests, and applying the refactoring on other solutions.
+TDD, TDDBetter and Data driven was the hardest to refactor for the new idea, but wasn't too bad, and it was kindof expected, so i wont deduct points from them.

+\+ After running the TDDBetter unit tests to check if my final solution works or not, i actually had to make more fixes in the tests, than in my code... :D

+\+ I've decided to try the event(/observer) variation.
+Guess which variation I choose as a starting point for the event one? - The Simple.
+Y'know... 'cause its **simple**.

 ### TDD done wrong.
 Exactly how most big companies (that i've worked for) enforce it:
 #### V1:
 \- TDD was obviously tedious to start, and kindof numbed my brain with the repeated test writings when it came to actually having to come up with an idea on how to implement the game.
-(In real life on longer projects this is obviously wouldnt be a big issue because you get used to writing tests)
+(In real life on longer projects this obviously wouldn't be a big issue because you get used to writing tests)

 \- Also it (TDD) made me write a bunch of code that i had to refactor later - of corse this could be mitigated if you do it a bit smarter, but that means you'd think of architecture first and THEN tests.
 So NOT test first, not TDD.